scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     addition to the base :class:`Response` objects.
 The remaining functionality is the same as for the :class:`Response` class and is not documented here.

-    ``encoding`` is a string which contains the encoding to use for this response.
+    :param encoding: is a string which contains the encoding to use for this response.
 If you create a :class:`TextResponse` object with a unicode body it will be encoded using this encoding (remember the body attribute is always a string).
 If ``encoding`` is ``None`` (default value), the encoding will be looked up in the response headers anb body instead.
+    :type encoding: string

     :class:`TextResponse` objects support the following attributes in addition to the standard :class:`Response` ones: